apache/arrow/docs/source/java/vector.rst

 5. Call the encode() method on the :class:`DictionaryEncoder` to produce an encoded version of the original vector.
 6. (Optional) Call the decode() method on the encoded vector to re-create the original values.

 The encoded values will be integers.
 Depending on how many unique values you have, you can use either TinyIntVector, SmallIntVector, or IntVector to hold them.
 You specify the type when you create your :class:`DictionaryEncoding` instance.
+You might wonder where those integers come from: the dictionary vector is a regular vector, so the value's index position in that vector is used as its encoded value.

-The dictionary vector is a regular vector, so the value's index position in that vector is used as its encoded value.
+Another critical attribute in :class:`DictionaryEncoding` is the id.
+It's important to understand how the id is used, so we cover that later in this section.

 This result will be a new vector (for example, an IntVector) that can act in place of the original vector (for example, a VarCharVector).
 When you write the data in arrow format, it is both the new IntVector plus the dictionary that is written: you will need the dictionary later to retrieve the original values.